dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 #### <mark style="background: #BABD00;">Data security - How does a CDN protect data?</mark>

 Information security is an integral part of a CDN. a CDN can keep a site secured with fresh [TLS/SSL certificates](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/) which will ensure a high standard of authentication, [encryption](https://www.cloudflare.com/learning/ssl/what-is-encryption/), and integrity.
 Investigate the security concerns surrounding CDNs, and explore what can be done to securely deliver content.
 [Learn about CDN SSL/TLS security](https://www.cloudflare.com/learning/cdn/cdn-ssl-tls-security/)

-#### <mark style="background: #BABD00;">Bandwidth expense - How does a CDN reduce bandwidth costs?</mark>

-Every time an origin server responds to a request, bandwidth is consumed.
-See how a CDN, like the [Cloudflare CDN](https://www.cloudflare.com/application-services/products/cdn/), cuts down on origin requests and [reduces bandwidth costs](https://www.cloudflare.com/learning/cdn/how-cdns-reduce-bandwidth-cost/).

 ### <mark style="background: #BABD00;">Serverless Computing:</mark>